epenaloz/My-Projects-Description/ML/ReadME.md

 ## Combined Cycle Power Plant Data Set
-For my machine learning course, we are learning supervised learning methods.
 In this homework assignment, I implemented simple linear regression, multiple linear regression, pairwise interaction regression, polynomial regression, and quadratic nonlinearities.
 This assignment aimed to understand the change in the MSE on certain predictors/features and how it changes depending on the model or backward selection!

 Grade: A